-Climate change is a business-critical issue facing every organisation.
+Climate change is a business-critical issue facing every organization.
 For corporate players, addressing this need requires radical reinvention of business models, open collaboration, and sustainability-driven technology choices.

-The 22nd Edition World Energy Markets Observatory (WEMO), Capgemini’s annual thought leadership and research report that tracks the development and transformation of energy markets around the world, explores these solutions in greater detail, helping organisations realise their climate and sustainability transformation from vision to effective transformation.
-Here we explore some of the most high-value solutions offered by the energy sector to organisations across industries and around the world.
+The 22nd Edition World Energy Markets Observatory (WEMO), Capgemini’s annual thought leadership and research report that tracks the development and transformation of energy markets around the world, explores these solutions in greater detail, helping organizations realize their climate and sustainability transformation from vision to effective transformation.
+Here we explore some of the most high-value solutions offered by the energy sector to organizations across industries and around the world.

-One of the most important parts of an organisation’s energy transformation strategy is energy efficiency.
-“Before organisations consider how to green their energy strategy, they should first think about how to become more sufficient and efficient,” urges Chardon.
+One of the most important parts of an organization’s energy transformation strategy is energy efficiency.
+“Before organizations consider how to green their energy strategy, they should first think about how to become more sufficient and efficient,” urges Chardon.
 “Energy efficiency is an effective way to generate cost savings and also to reduce consumption.”

 For example, one of the most obvious ways for companies to reduce energy consumption is through real estate strategy and building renovation, which includes thermal insulation reflection and heating, cooling and lighting equipment replacement by more natural or energy efficient systems.
 Our research shows that, at present, renovations with little energy savings dominate the European market, whereas deep renovation remains minor in both residential and nonresidential buildings.
 Our analysis reveals that in order to reach the 2030 EU-energy efficiency and climate targets, the region must double or even triple the renovation rate of buildings, thus opening a wide market and creating many jobs.